Syllabus for IELTS

 What is IELTS Test?

 The IELTS is the International English Language Testing System.
 It is a test that is recognized by many institutions in the English speaking countries.
 You may need to take this test and submit your results, if you are planning to study or work in one of these organizations.
-This article will tell you about what you can expect in IELTS and what the IELTS syllabus is.
+This article will tell you about what you can expect in IELTS and what the syllabus for IELTS is.

 What Should You Study for IELTS?

-The IELTS syllabus requires that you have a large vocabulary in English.
+The syllabus for IELTS requires that you have a large vocabulary in English.
 You can do this by learning new words and learning how to use them.
 You need to learn grammar, if not in detail, then at least enough to use correct English in everyday situations.
-The IELTS syllabus also includes reading and comprehending texts in English.
-You should develop the confidence to speak in English on common topics, as conversing well is a part of the IELTS syllabus.
+The syllabus also includes reading and comprehending texts in English.
+You should develop the confidence to speak in English on common topics, as conversing well is a part of the test syllabus.
 You can take a prep course or engage a tutor, or you could study by yourself.
 There is free study material available online that you can use and you can purchase a couple of books for those sections of the test you find especially difficult.

 What Are the Tests You Will Take As a Part of IELTS?